Plato's theory of soul: The tripartite soul

-In his treatise the Republic, and also with the chariot allegory in Phaedrus, Plato asserted that the three parts of the psyche also correspond to the three classes of a society (viz. the rulers, the military, and the ordinary citizens).
+In his treatise The Republic, and also with the chariot allegory in Phaedrus, Plato asserted that the three parts of the psyche also correspond to the three classes of society (viz. the rulers, the military, and the ordinary citizens).
 The function of the epithymetikon is to produce and seek pleasure.
-The function of the logistikon is to gently rule through the love of learning.
+The function of the logistikon is to rule through the love of learning gently.
 The function of the thymoeides is to obey the directions of the logistikon while ferociously defending the whole from external invasion and internal disorder.

 Whether in a city or an individual, justice (δικαιοσύνη, dikaiosyne) is declared to be the state of the whole in which each part fulfills its function, while temperance is the state of the whole where each part does not attempt to interfere in the functions of the others.
-Injustice (ἀδικία, adikia) is the contrary state of the whole, often taking the specific form in which the spirited is obedient to the appetitive, while they together either ignore the logical entirely or employ it in their pursuits of pleasure.
+Injustice (ἀδικία, adikia) is the contrary state of the whole, often taking the specific form in which the spirited are obedient to the appetitive while they together either ignore the logical entirely or employ it in their pursuits of pleasure.

 In the Republic

-In Book IV, part 4, of the Republic, Socrates and his interlocutors (Glaucon and Adeimantus) are attempting to answer whether the soul is one or made of parts.
+In Book IV, part 4 of the Republic, Socrates and his interlocutors (Glaucon and Adeimantus) are attempting to answer whether the soul is one or made of parts.
 Socrates states: "It is obvious that the same thing will never do or suffer opposites in the same respect in relation to the same thing and at the same time.
 So that if ever we find these contradictions in the functions of the mind we shall know that it was not the same thing functioning but a plurality."
 (This is an example of Plato's principle of non-contradiction.)

 For instance, it seems that, given each person has only one soul, it should be impossible for a person to simultaneously desire something yet also at that very moment be averse to the same thing, as when one is tempted to commit a crime but also averse to it.
 Both Socrates and Glaucon agree that it should not be possible for the soul to be at the same time both in one state and its opposite.
-From this it follows that there must be at least two aspects to soul.
+From this, it follows that there must be at least two aspects to the soul.
 Having named these as "reason" and "appetite", Plato goes on to identify a third aspect, "spirit", which in a healthy psyche ought to be aligned with reason.

 Reason (λογιστικόν)

-The logical or logistikon (from logos) is the thinking part of the soul which loves the truth and seeks to learn it.
+The logical or logistikon (from logos) is the thinking part of the soul, which loves the truth and seeks to learn it.
 Plato originally identifies the soul dominated by this part with the Athenian temperament.

 Plato makes the point that the logistikon would be the smallest part of the soul (as the rulers would be the smallest population within the Republic), but that, nevertheless, a soul can be declared just only if all three parts agree that the logistikon should rule.